microsoft/jacdac/services/ledpixel.md

     identifier: 0x126f00e0

-A controller for strips of programmable RGB LEDs.
+A controller for strips of individually controlled RGB LEDs.

 ## Light programs